 How fast has Nordgold grown?

 We have expanded rapidly through both acquisitions and organic growth.
-Our gold production has increased from approximately 21 koz in 2007 to 869 koz in 2016.
+Our gold production has increased from approximately 21 koz in 2007 to 968 koz in 2017.
 We have also delivered strong financial growth.
-In 2016, our normalised net profit attributable to shareholders increased by 14% to US$223.1 million in 2016.
-This enabled us to increase returns to shareholders in a form of dividends to US$66.9 million in 2016 from US$58.5 million in 2015.
-We also reduced our net debt by US$79 million to US$505.4 million and maintained EBITDA margin close to the 2015 level at 45.4%.
+In 2017, our net profit increased by 4% to US$166.8 million and revenue by 14% to US$1,221.0 million.
+We also increased EBITDA by 7% to US$520.5 million .

 What is your strategy?